 Breast Pumps and Supplies

-TRICARE covers breast pumps, breast pump supplies, and breastfeeding counseling at no cost for new mothers, including mothers who adopt an infant and plan to breastfeed.
+TRICARE covers breast pumps, breast pump supplies, and breastfeeding counseling at no cost for new mothers.
+This includes mothers who adopt an infant and plan to breastfeed.

 All TRICARE-eligible female beneficiaries with a birth event.
 A birth event includes a pregnant beneficiary or a female beneficiary who legally adopts an infant and intends to personally breastfeed.
 You can get these items before or after delivery.

-It doesn’t matter what TRICARE plan you use (TRICARE Prime, TRICARE Select, the US Family Health Plan, TRICARE Reserve Select, etc.) or your sponsor’s status (active duty, retired, Guard/Reserve).
+It doesn’t matter what TRICARE plan you use or your sponsor’s status.

 You can get a breast pump from any: